 International banks play a role in acquisition financing domestic transactions, although the domestic financing transactions are mostly led by South African commercial and investment banks.
 We may be required to advise international banks in transactions which, notwithstanding the target being located in a different jurisdiction, involve target group companies providing security over assets in this jurisdiction.

 As in other markets, acquisition transactions in South Africa involve either corporates or private equity buyers.
-Currently, the South African economy is experiencing slow growth rates and South African companies are not receiving significant attention from international private equity buyers.
+The South African economy continues to experience slow growth rates.
+As a result, South African companies do not receive significant attention from international private equity buyers.
 Acquisition transactions in these circumstances are more likely to be pursued by corporates.

 There are a few exceptions to this principle.
 Where a South African target company has subsidiaries in other jurisdictions providing security, those specific documents may be governed by the law of a foreign jurisdiction.
 In addition, certain types of financing which are less typical in South Africa, such as payment-in-kind (PIK) notes or PIK loans, are sometimes governed by the laws of a different jurisdiction.